nategri/nanotode/README.md

 with inter-neuron connection weights derived from data available via the OpenWorm project [1].

-In time it is my hope that this simulation becomes ever more refined and accurate, while still remaining performant enough for its intended contexts.
+It is my hope that this framework spurs further research (by myself and others) into how accurately we can render this tiny organism on a small computer
+---possibly inspiring a new set of educational tools for young people with an interest in biology or robotics.

 ## Project Layout